-No matter how well you do at anything tell yourself you should have done better.
+No matter how well you do at anything, tell yourself you should have done better.
 Flog yourself repeatedly because you “should have” done better.
 Carefully avoid ever giving yourself credit for anything you ever do right.

 2. Compare yourself to others constantly.

-Look for someone who is taller, smarter, richer or better looking.
+Look for someone who is taller, smarter, richer, or better looking.
 Keep comparing yourself until you find people who were better at something than you.
 Did you win a gold medal at the Olympics?
 Was there someone who won two?
 Did someone win 5 or 7 once?
-Did a medalist run for congress?
+Did a medalist run for Congress?
 There must be someone out there who was better than you!

 3. Discount all your accomplishments.

 Did you get the highest score on a test?
-Well you should have done better.
+Well, you should have done better.
 You were just lucky that day.
 Tell yourself that your accomplishment is no big thing.
 Do it right ten times in a row, remind yourself that you might fail next time.

 4. Call yourself names.

 Remember to call yourself stupid or ugly several times a day.
-Repeat over and over “I am a looser.”
+Repeat over and over “I am a loser.”
 Need help thinking of insults?
 Call those around you names and encourage them to call you names back.

 5. Focus on your disabilities.